ndronos/c-nomorph/Adamson-2011/README.md

 It doesn't matter:
 C has no licensing concernsof any kind.
-C isn't owned by a company (like Java, Objective-C, and C# effectively are),
+C isn't owned by a company (like Java, Objective-C, and C# effectively are), but neither is it a slave to the FSF or any political movement.

 (Adamson, 2011)